 Entry into Shipyard is authorized through the 278 Parkway Gate and the Pope Avenue Gate.
-As it is private property, the Association reserves the right to deny admission to any person or conveyance that does not meet proper access requirements for residential, commercial or resort entrance.
-To enter, a vehicle must display a proper decal, daily pass, temporary pass, domestic pass, staff decal or real estate pass.
-For additional information of specific access policies, contact the Security office at Shipyard Welcome Center for a copy of the Guide to Shipyard Security and Access Policies.
+As it is private property, the Association reserves the right to deny admission to any person or conveyance that does not meet proper access requirements for residential, commercial, or resort entrance.
+To enter, a vehicle must display a proper decal, daily pass, temporary pass, domestic pass, staff decal, or real estate pass.
+For additional information on specific access policies, contact the Security office at Shipyard Welcome Center for a copy of the Guide to Shipyard Security and Access Policies.

 Alligators: It is imperative that owners and guests refrain from feeding, harassing, or approaching the alligators.
 If an alligator is fed, it associates people with food and looses its natural inclination to remain at a safe distance.
 Alligators also prefer 70-degree weather conditions and will be most visible on the lagoon banks and in the lagoons during these temperatures.
 Shipyard POA respects the life of the natural inhabitants and asks all owners and guests to respect them and their habitat.

 No animals, livestock or poultry of any kind may be raised or permitted within Shipyard with the exception of dogs, cats, or other usual and common household pets.
 All owners, renters, and guests shall remove their pet’s waste from the common areas and other Shipyard property.
 Dogs must be kept in accordance with the Beaufort County “Leash Law,” and they may not be tied or left unattended outside.
 In accordance with Town Code, no dog or cat may bark or meow to such an extent to interfere materially with or affect the health, comfort, peace or quiet of any other person.